Story of Your Life

-"Story of Your Life" is a science fiction novella by American writer Ted Chiang, first published in Starlight 2 in 1998, and in 2002 in Chiang's collection of short stories, Stories of Your Life and Others.
+"Story of Your Life" is a science fiction novella by American writer Ted Chiang, first published in Starlight 2 in 1998, and later in 2002 in Chiang's collection of short stories, Stories of Your Life and Others.
 Its major themes are language and determinism.

 "Story of Your Life" won the 2000 Nebula Award for Best Novella, as well as the 1999 Theodore Sturgeon Award.
 It was nominated for the 1999 Hugo Award for Best Novella.
 The novella has been translated into Italian, Japanese, French and German.

-A film adaptation of the story, Arrival, was conceived and adapted by Eric Heisserer.
-Titled and directed by Denis Villeneuve, it was released in 2016.
-It stars Amy Adams, Jeremy Renner, and Forest Whitaker and was nominated for eight Academy Awards, including Best Picture and Best Adapted Screenplay; it won the award for Best Sound Editing.
+A film adaptation of the story, Arrival, was conceived and adapted by Eric Heisserer, and released in 2016.
+It was nominated for eight Academy Awards, including Best Adapted Screenplay.
 The film also won the 2017 Ray Bradbury Award for Outstanding Dramatic Presentation and the Hugo Award for Best Dramatic Presentation.

 Plot

 "Story of Your Life" is narrated by linguist Dr. Louise Banks the day her daughter is conceived.
-Addressed to her daughter, the story alternates between recounting the past: the coming of the aliens and the deciphering of their language; and remembering the future: what will happen to her daughter as she grows up, and the daughter's untimely death.
+Addressed to her daughter, the story alternates between recounting the past: the coming of aliens to Earth and the deciphering of their language; and remembering the future: what will happen to her daughter as she grows up, and her daughter's untimely death.